Ko11e/Ludo-Game/README.md

 - When a player last pawn enter the nest on a 6 the cod got stuck on the next line.

 ### Unfixed Bugs
-- When a player have all the pawn in the home the user must click on a pawn in the home again after the alert for the game to continute.
-This only happen when the user have 3 pawns or less on the board.
 - The user are able to push there own pawn of the field and back to the homebase.
-- If the fist player is the winner the rest of the players still have one more turn.
+- If any palyer but the last player is the winner the rest of the players still have one more turn.
+But if the winner is the last player the game ends.

 ## Deployment